An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Four points in a space

-\begin{proof} If $G_A$ is not isomorphic to the cycle graph $G^{(4)}_{8}$, then every metric space satisfies the $G_A (0)$-property as we observed above.
-Therefore, Lemma \ref{key-lemma} implies that every metric space satisfies the $(a_{ij})$-quadratic metric inequality. \end{proof}
+\begin{proof} If $G_A$ is not isomorphic to the cycle graph $G^{(4)}_{8}$, then every metric space satisfies the $G_A (0)$ condition as we observed above.
+Therefore, it follows from Lemma \ref{key-lemma} that every metric space satisfies the $(a_{ij})$-quadratic metric inequality. \end{proof}

-It follows from the above observation and Proposition \ref{G(0)-prop} that a four-point metric space admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if it satisfies the $G^{(4)}_8 (0)$-property.
-This implies in particular that not every metric space satisfies the $G^{(4)}_8 (0)$-property because not every four-point metric space embeds isometrically into a $\mathrm{CAT}(0)$ space as we observed in Example \ref{four-point-counter-ex}.
-The following proposition follows immediately from Theorem \ref{Cycl-th}.
+It follows from the above observation and Proposition \ref{G(0)-prop} that a four-point metric space admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if it satisfies the $G^{(4)}_8 (0)$ condition.
+This implies in particular that not every metric space satisfies the $G^{(4)}_8 (0)$ condition because not every four-point metric space admits an isometric embedding into a $\mathrm{CAT}(0)$ space as we observed in Example \ref{four-point-counter-ex}.
+The following proposition is an immediate consequence of Theorem \ref{Cycl-th}.